Like terms: Example

 The known values assigned to the unlike part of two or more terms are called coefficients.
 As this example shows, when like terms exist in an expression, they may be combined by adding or subtracting (whatever the expression indicates) the coefficients, and maintaining the common factor of both terms.
-Such combination is called combining like terms, and it is an important tool used for solving equations.
+Such combination is called combining like terms or collecting like terms, and it is an important tool used for solving equations.

 Simplifying an expression

 Take the expression, which is to be simplified:

 The first step to grouping like terms in this expression is to get rid of the parentheses.
 Do this by distributing (multiplying) each number in front of a set of parentheses to each term in that set of parentheses: